PyPSA/pypsa-eur/doc/supply_demand.rst

 *Carbon dioxide sequestration*

-Captured $CO_2$ can also be sequestered underground up to an annual sequestration limit of 200 Mt$_{CO_2}$/a.
+Captured $CO_2$ can also be sequestered underground up to an annual sequestration limit of 200 Mt $_{CO_2}$/a.
 This limit can be chosen in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L246>`_.
 As stored carbon dioxide is modelled as a single node for Europe, $CO_2$ transport constraints are neglected.
 Since $CO_2$ sequestration is an immature technology, the cost assumption is defined in the `config file <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L247>`_.

 *Carbon dioxide transport*